LukeGrahamLandry/franca/devlog.md

   DAMN IT. i typo-ed the return type of offset as i64. ok so i should really consider reworking my overloading system to catch that sort of thing. at the very least typecheck my hard coded string signetures somehow. fuck.
-- well anyway now all that fails is floats.fr and libc.fr/open_dynamic_library
+- well anyway now all that fails is floats.fr (only comptime stuff cause mandelbrot works) and libc.fr/open_dynamic_library (which wont work cause im running it in blink which doesn't have dynamic libraries).

 ## finishing cranelift backend (May 16)